 Get honest answers to the most common questions and concerns about seller financing, subject to deals, and creative finance strategies.

 No. Creative finance deals are typically sold "as-is."
 The buyer handles all future repairs.
-This is one of the major advantages of seller financing: you avoid the hassle and expense of making repairs to satisfy bank requirements or picky buyers.
+This is one of the major advantages of seller financing: they avoid the hassle and expense of making repairs to satisfy bank requirements or picky buyers.

 Yes, absolutely.
 Seller financing is 100% legal and is used nationwide every day.
 Thousands of real estate transactions are completed using creative finance structures each year.
 The key is having clear, written terms and working with professionals who understand how to structure deals properly.